7-Day Saint Vincent and the Grenadines Itinerary

 Depending on your hotel, you can arrange for a driver to pick you up from the ferry terminal when you arrive.

-We stayed at Tenuta Chatham Bay and it was our favorite hotel the whole trip!
+We stayed at Tenuta Chatham Bay, and it was our favorite hotel the whole trip!
 Their driver was incredible and took us all around the island during our stay.

 This is the only hotel on the Caribbean Sea side of Union Island.
-It’s a gorgeous bay where many wealthy people anchor their yachts (some well-known billionaires have been here).
+It’s in a gorgeous bay where many wealthy people anchor their yachts (some well-known billionaires have been here).

 Their on-site restaurant is incredible, they have a pool with views of the sea, and they have individual cottages for the rooms that are luxurious.
-There are different packages you can choose from, depending on if you want an all-inclusive stay or just book the room.
+There are different packages you can choose from, depending on whether you want an all-inclusive stay or just book the room.

 Where To Eat on Union Island